particle-iot/docs/src/content/tutorials/learn-more/about-i2c.md

 Each of the devices is a small board with two Qwiic connectors, tiny JST 1mm-pitch 4-pin connectors.
 The connector is keyed so you don't need to worry about connecting it backwards, and the devices can be daisy-chained, one after the other.

-Here's a BME 280 temperature, humidity, and atmospheric pressure [sensor board](https://www.sparkfun.com/products/15440), pictured next to a US quarter coin:
+Here's a BME280 temperature, humidity, and atmospheric pressure [sensor board](https://www.sparkfun.com/products/15440), pictured next to a US quarter coin:

 ![BME280](/assets/images/qwiic/qwiic-bme280.jpg)